rido-min/pnp-ppr-sample-spec/README.md

 <!-- markdownlint-disable MD033 -->
-# IoT Plug and Play BugBash instructions for the Summer Refresh 2020 release
+# IoT Plug and Play Device BugBash instructions for the Summer Refresh 2020 release

 ## Intro

-This bug bash is focussed on the new IoT Hub features, SDKs, and tooling for the IoT Plug and Play Summer Refresh 2020 release.
+This bug bash is focussed on the new IoT Hub features, **device SDKs**, and tooling for the IoT Plug and Play Summer Refresh 2020 release.

 ### BugBash support and feedback